Vie chretienne Cosmos Arts Engin de recherches Plan du site

 (Tœnia solium)

-There are plentyof traps to fall into however in following such a line of thought.
+There are plenty of traps to fall into however in following such a line of thought.
 On has to consider that not all present host - parasite relationships may represent former symbiotic relationships.
-That is, before the Fall mosquitos may not have targetted humans, in which case searching for substances beneficial to humans in mosquitoes may be futile.
+That is, before the Fall mosquitoes may not have targeted humans, in which case searching for substances beneficial to humans in mosquitoes may be futile.
 In other cases there may be a possibility (from a biblical perspective) of determining if there was a previous symbiotic relationship or not.
 For example, in the case of worms picked up by humans after eating unproperly cooked pork.
 We don't even have to back up to the Fall to figure out this one as the Bible tells us that predator - prey relations appeared after the Flood (Man became a predator -> Gen. 9: 2-4).
 From biblical information then, we would know that these worms, picked up by humans eating pork, introduced an unintended relationship.
-We could then establish that this particular predator - prey relationship is then accidental (unintented in the original creation) and so looking for beneficial substances for humans in the pork worms is futile.
+We could then establish that this particular predator - prey relationship is then accidental (unintended in the original creation) and so looking for beneficial substances for humans in the pork worms is futile.
 These worms, however, may have been formerly beneficial to herbivores (such as pigs or sheep).
-One may also speculate that before the Flood one of the forms of wickedness found among the antedeluvials may have been bestiality, which would have introduced parasitic organisms to hosts they were never supposed to encounter.
+One may also speculate that before the Flood one of the forms of wickedness found among the antediluvians may have been bestiality, which would have introduced parasitic organisms to hosts they were never supposed to encounter.
 This in turn would explain in part the forbidding of sex between humans and other species[1] in Leviticus 20: 15.

 Another line of thought about pitfalls for this type of research is that even if we have identified a proper parasite - host relationship (previously symbiotic[2]), parasitic organisms, being fallen creatures too, the substances presently injected will not necessarily be identical to those formerly injected (by the mosquito for example).
 One would have to start by doing an inventory of the various substances presently injected and then look for chemical "cousins" (perhaps larger molecules or molecules related in some way to those presently found ?) in order to find the original beneficial substance.
 I would not expect discovering beneficial substances this way to be a easy process.
 There may be too many changes in the vector organism (presently a parasite) itself (metabolism, chemical processes, etc.) and it's relations with other organisms to enable us to identify the original beneficial substances.
 There is an additional problem.
 The host organism's metabolism may no longer be capable of using the original beneficial substance (even if we did manage to find it).
-Nonetheless, creationist pharmaceutical researchers may well find this perspective useful in exploring our world for new medecines for humans or for veterinary purposes.
+Nonetheless, creationist pharmaceutical researchers may well find this perspective useful in exploring our world for new medicines for humans or for veterinary purposes.
 Perhaps someone will "get lucky".

-Further speculations
+Further speculation

 Reflecting on symbiotic relations in an unfallen world, the creationist David Bump throws out the following ideas: